MicrosoftDocs/biztalk-docs/his/core/transaction-integrator-user-s-guide2.md

 ms.topic: "article"
 ---
 # Transaction Integrator User&#39;s Guide
 This section contains information about using Transaction Integrator (TI).
 Transaction Integrator is the synchronous .NET Framework application integration solution in [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)].
-TI enables you to integrate mainframe-based transaction programs (TP) and IBM System i transactions with component-based Windows Server System applications when the following conditions are true:
+TI enables you to integrate mainframe-based transaction programs (TP) and IBM i transactions with component-based Windows Server System applications when the following conditions are true:

 - A synchronous or transactional solution is needed.